Net Promoter Score

 Prerequisites

-Go to Builder and then access Question Library.
+Go to Builder and then access Question Library to access NPS.

 Components of NPS Question